Kong/docs.konghq.com/app/gateway/2.7.x/admin-api/event-hooks/examples.md

 > The lambda event hook type is extremely powerful: you can write completely custom logic to handle any use case you want.
 However, it’s [restricted by default through the sandbox.](/gateway/{{ page.kong_version }}/reference/configuration/#untrusted_lua).
-This sandbox is put in place to keep users safe: it’s easy to inadvertently add unsafe libraries/objects into the sandbox and leave the Kong Gateway exposed to security vulnerabilities.
+This sandbox is put in place to keep users safe: it’s easy to inadvertently add unsafe libraries/objects into the sandbox and leave the {{site.base_gateway}} exposed to security vulnerabilities.
 Use caution before modifying these sandbox settings.

 To create a lambda event hook: